What To Do If Your Site Is Blocked on Pinterest

 Day 4 (8th August 2019)

-I sent another support ticket just in case.
-I also looked up on Facebook to see if anyone else in the blogging groups was experiencing the same problem as I was.
-I mean, there were others who were in the glitch too and I’m glad I wasn’t the only one who was having this problem.
+In case they didn't see the first support ticket, I sent another one.
+That was also the time I looked up on Facebook to see if anyone else in the blogging groups was experiencing the same problem as I was.
+There were others who were in the glitch too and I'm glad I wasn't the only one who was having this problem.
 It is a bad thing that we were targeted in this situation.

 Day 5/6 (9th-10th August 2019)